duanewood/cloudli/README.md

 ## Goals

-Some of the objectives for this tool are:
+Some of the goals for this tool are:

 - Simplify common administrative tasks for cloud-based capabilities (initially Cloud Firestore and Amazon Elasticsearch)
 - Scale by controlling resource consumption (memory, recursion, batch size, etc)